-When students begin their practicum courses, they are required to participate in six on-campus immersions.
+When students begin their practicum courses, they are required to participate in seven on-campus immersions.
 Five of the immersions are associated with the PMHNP practicum courses and emphasize health assessment, diagnostic reasoning, development of skill in behavioral therapy, and the demonstration of competence in the NP role.
-These immersions are two days or more in length.
-An additional required immersion (DNP Immersion) focuses on the development of the DNP project proposal and expectations of individuals with a DNP degree.
+These immersions are two days in length.
+Two immersions are associated with orienting to the DNP role and DNP project.
+The student must participate in an orientation immersion during the first semester of DNP coursework and a second immersion during the first DNP practicum course.
+Each immersion is 2 to 3 days in length.
+The first immersion provides an overview of the DNP program and courses, introduction to campus resources and Jesuit education, scholarly writing, foundations of the DNP role and the DNP project.
+The second immersion covers development of a DNP project plan, expectations for the DNP project practicum courses, composition of the DNP Project Committee, Institutional Review Board requirements, the proposal defense, and an introduction to faculty and their specific research interests.